palant/palant.info/content/articles/print-friendly-pdf-full-compromise/index.md

 ---
-title: "Print Friendly & PDF: Full compromise"
+categories:
+- security
+- add-ons
 date: 2021-04-13T12:41:35+0200
 description: Any website could completely compromise Print Friendly & PDF browser extension.
 The fix is not very convincing.
-categories:
-- security
-- add-ons
+lastmod: '2021-06-01 09:20:26'
+title: 'Print Friendly & PDF: Full compromise'
 ---

 I looked into the Print Friendly & PDF browser extension while helping someone figure out an issue they were having.
 The issue turned out unrelated to the extension, but I already noticed something that looked very odd.
 A quick investigation later I could confirm a massive vulnerability affecting all of its users (close to 1 million of them).
 Any website could easily gain complete control of the extension.